Know the Facts...ASHA Supports the Profession of Audiology

 - In 2012, there were 6,500+ opportunities to earn ASHA CEUs for audiology-specific courses.

 ASHA is committed to seeking opportunities to engage and unite audiologists, audiology organizations, and other stakeholders on issues of importance to the profession and individuals with hearing loss.

 Here are some examples of ASHA's efforts on this front:

 - In October 2012, 66 members, including 27 audiologists, attended the Changing Health Care Landscape Summit hosted by ASHA.

 - In February 2012, ASHA—along with the American Academy of Audiology, Academy of Doctors of Audiology, American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS), and International Hearing Society—issued a Joint Statement on Consumer-Administered Hearing Tests and Direct-to-Consumer Hearing Aid Sales.

 - In 2012, ASHA collaborated with AARP on a National Poll of AARP Members' Hearing Health, which outlined the state of hearing among the 50+ generation.

-- ASHA has agreements with both the Educational Audiology Association and the Alexander Graham Bell Association for the Deaf and Hard of Hearing that provide reciprocal benefits in the areas of advocacy, exhibiting, and promotion.
+- ASHA has agreements with the Alexander Graham Bell Association for the Deaf and Hard of Hearing, Educational Audiology Association, and National Hearing Conservation Association that provide reciprocal benefits in the areas of advocacy, exhibiting, and promotion.

 - In 2010, ASHA engaged all audiology organizations to respond to the American Medical Association scope of practice statement.